cdouglass/samara/README.md

 ## Tests

-`cargo test` will run all unit tests and also test the examples in this file.
+`cargo test` will run all tests. `cargo test --test skeptic` will only test the examples in this file.

 ## Usage